Department Chair: Dr. Sheree Josephson

 Location: Elizabeth Hall, Room 330

-Professors: Susan Hafen, Rebecca Johns, Sheree Josephson; Associate Professors: Kathryn Edwards, Colleen Packer, Ty Sanders; Assistant Professors: Anne Bialowas, Nicola Corbin, Eric Harvey, Yeonsoo Kim, Sarah Steimel; Instructors: Cynthia Bishop, Clair Canfield, Ryan Cheek, Omar Guevara, Mark Merkley, Russ Rampton, AnDrew Tyler
+Professors: Susan Hafen, Rebecca Johns, Sheree Josephson, Colleen Packer; Associate Professors: Anne Bialowas, Kathryn Edwards, Ty Sanders; Assistant Professors: Nicola Corbin, Hailey Gillen, Eric Harvey, Alexander Lancaster, Jean Norman, Sarah Steimel; Instructors: Cynthia Bishop, Ryan Cheek, Veronica Dawson, Omar Guevara, Robin Haislett, Mark Merkley, Kim Smith, AnDrew Tyler, Brent Warnock

 Communication is a dynamic process that plays a complex and profound role in shaping both individuals and society and is vital to the free exchange of ideas central to a democratic society.
 The Weber State University Department of Communication seeks to promote an understanding of this process and the effective and ethical practice of human communication by focusing on how people create and use messages to generate meanings within and across various contexts, cultures, channels and media, including those delivered through technology.
 WSU Communication Department curricula and programs are grounded within a liberal arts tradition and designed to help students live vital and successful lives in an ever-changing global environment.

 The curriculum for the major is designed to provide a liberal arts-based study of human communication combined with a course of study that prepares graduates for entry-level employment in Communication and Communication-related careers.
 The major also serves to prepare students for graduate study in Communication and related disciplines.
-The Department is committed to enhancing student learning through required internships and through co-curricular opportunities afforded by our student-operated organizations, including our media organizations, The Signpost, KWCR-FM 88.1, and Studio 76 (digital media production), as well as our nationally prominent intercollegiate debate program.
+The Department is committed to enhancing student learning through required internships and through co-curricular opportunities afforded by our award-winning student-operated organizations, including The Signpost, KWCR-FM 88.1 FM, Ogden Peak Communications, and Studio 76/Wildcat ONE TV (digital media production), as well as our nationally prominent intercollegiate debate program.

-Communication majors may select one of six interdisciplinary concentrations: Civic Advocacy, Digital Media, Interpersonal & Family Communication, Multimedia Journalism, Organizational Communication and Public Relations & Advertising.
-A Communication Teaching Major with concentrations in either Communication Studies or Journalism also is available.
+Communication majors may select one of six interdisciplinary emphasis areas: Civic Advocacy, Digital Media, Interpersonal & Family Communication, Multimedia Journalism, Organizational Communication and Public Relations & Advertising.
+They may also select a Communication Teaching major with emphases in Communication Studies or Multimedia Journalism.
 Students may earn the Communication major as either a Bachelor of Arts or a Bachelor of Science degree.